eliona-smart-building-assistant/roomz-app/README.md

 # Eliona App for ROOMZ

-The ROOMZ app is used to access ROOMZ.
+The ROOMZ app is used to gather data from ROOMZ sensors.
+It provides a webhook endpoint implementing the experimental [ROOMZ webhook API description](https://github.com/roomz-io/openapi).

 ## Configuration

 The app needs environment variables and database tables for configuration.
 To edit the database tables the app provides an own API access.

 ### Registration in Eliona ###